FabricLabs/maki/source/snippets/fabric-overview.md

 ## Components
 At its core, Fabric consists of three primary components.

-- Peer-to-Peer Network
+- A Peer-to-Peer Network
-- Content Storage Layer
+- The Content Storage Layer
-- Component Registry
+- The Component Registry

 These components operate in concert to deliver all of the necessary infrastructure a distributed application requires to function.
 By using this